 About SPOT 7

-SPOT 7 (Satellite pour l'Observation de la Terre) is a commercial Earth-imaging satellite and was renamed 'Azersky'.
-It was launched in 2014 and remains operational.
-The final satellites in the SPOT series, SPOT 6 and SPOT 7 are identical satellites and assure data continuity through to 2024.
+SPOT 7 (Satellite pour l'Observation de la Terre) was a commercial Earth-imaging satellite and was renamed 'Azersky'.
+It was launched in 1 June 2014 and ceased operations in 17 March 2023.
+The final satellites in the SPOT series, SPOT 6 and SPOT 7, were identical satellites and assured continuity of high-resolution, wide-swath data.

 |Orbit Height||694 km|